git-town/git-town/documentation/development/testing.md

 Bitbucket address.
 This causes `git push` operations in this test to also go to GitHub.
-To prevent this, set an environment variable `GIT_TOWN_REMOTE` with the desired value of the `origin` remote, and Git Town will use that value instead of the Git Town configuration.
+To prevent this, set an environment variable `GIT_TOWN_REMOTE` with the desired value of the `origin` remote, and Git Town will use that value instead of what is in the repo.

 ## Architecture